Does the Color of Your Car Affect Your Insurance Rates?

 White, for example, is classic, timeless, and elegant.
 It is sensible and safe for a car color.
 A person with a white car is more likely to have a cleaner house too.

 Red, on the other hand, is sensual and sexy.
 A person driving a red car demands attention, and the vehicle itself earns that attention.
-Those driving red cars most likely have an outgoing, social personality who do not mind being the center of attention.
+Those driving red cars most likely have outgoing, social personalities who do not mind being the center of attention.

 So, would someone with a red car be more daring?
 Willing to speed?
 It may explain why people would assume red cars cost more, but in reality, it is the driver of that red car and their driving history.